lenushealth/docs/concepts.md

 ## IdentityServer

 The _IdentityServer_ provides services to authenticate users' identities, and controls authorization for Clients accessing the DataServer.

+## FHIR API

+The _FHIR API_ stores Resources.

+The FHIR API is used by developers' Clients to read and write Resources via an API.
+API calls must be authorized to succeed.
+Authorization is a based on user granted permission for the Client making a call.

 ## Agency